vaibhavdevarapalli/currency_convertor/README.md

 # Currency Converter

-A simple Python-based currency converter application that allows you to list available currencies, get exchange rates, and convert amounts between different currencies.
+A Python-based currency converter application that allows you to list available currencies, get exchange rates, and convert amounts between different currencies.

 ## Features